Football Association of Brunei Darussalam: New entity

+Tumultuous period

 After failing to submit a statutory audit to FIFA in 2023, the FABD announced the suspension of the president as well as the termination of the General Secretary on 16 November.
 The annual congress to elect a new president was held on 16 December 2023.
 Former national team player Feisal Eusoff was voted as the new president for the 2024–27 term, amongst other appointments.

 On 23 November 2024, after a series of transgressions, Feisal was unanimously removed from the presidency by the executive committee, and appointed Mahrub Murni as President ad interim in his place.
 On 16 December, Mahrub stepped down from his position and was replaced by Kamarunsalehin Kamis.

 In October 2025, a normalisation committee was established by football's governing body FIFA to oversee a free and fair election in the near future for FABD.
 The committee will also serve to stabilise the football association from its history of flawed leadership, and ensure its vision of women's football be implemented.

+First female president

+FABD carried out its 15th Congress on 19 June 2026, whereby Siti Zuraina Abdullah was voted as the new President, to serve from 2026 to 2030.
+She became the first female president of the association.